 - The cargo loader: FMCSA guidelines outline how to load a truck properly to avoid overstressing the brake systems.
 Failure to follow these directions could place liability on the freight loader or shipper.

 When a truck’s brakes fail, there’s often a lot of finger pointing.
 Each party will blame the other for the negligence that led to the head-on truck accident.
 A knowledgeable truck accident attorney will be able to conduct a detailed investigation to determine who should be held at fault.
 Sometimes, more than one party is to blame.

 What Our South Carolina Truck Accident Lawyers Can Do

 Healing after a truck accident can take months or even years.
 Many victims who suffer catastrophic injuries face an uncertain future and no promise of a full recovery.
 Making matters even more stressful is the concern about how to make ends meet given all of these new and unfair expenses.
 That’s where David Blackwell Law can help.

-Our skilled truck accident lawyer will perform a thorough investigation of your case to determine what happened and who is responsible for the commercial truck’s brake failure.
+Our skilled South Carolina truck accident lawyers will perform a thorough investigation of your case to determine what happened and who is responsible for the commercial truck’s brake failure.
 Then we’ll collect the medical records and other evidence necessary to build a solid claim for compensation for you.

 In South Carolina, accident victims can receive compensation for losses such as: